 Full build out of the Cherokee Metropolitan District (District) is anticipated within the 2060 timeframe.
 Cherokee Metropolitan District lies adjacent to large areas that could potentially develop with higher density residential growth along the Highway 94 corridor.
 The Water Resources Report indicates that the District has sufficient supply to meet the expected need at full build out.
 Region 5 has a current water supply of 5,849-acre feet per year and a current demand of 4,396-acre feet per year.
 The 2040 water supply is projected to be 4,849-acre feet per year and the projected demand is 6,468-acre feet.
 As stated in the Water Resources Report, this development is projected to need 28.75-acre feet of water per year.
-The District water supply summary indicates a total commitment of 3,804 Acre-Feet/Year and update this section based on Feb 2021 data please from maintains a supply of 4,992 Acre-Feet/Year and exhibits a surplus of 1,188 Acre-Feet/Year.
+The District water supply summary indicates a total commitment of 3,804 Acre-Feet/Year and maintains a supply of 4,992 Acre-Feet/Year and exhibits a surplus of 1,188 Acre-Feet/Year.
 The District has committed sufficient water supply to support this development.